nakagami/sqliteio/README.rst

 So there is no advantage to using it with CPython.

 I started this project to learn about sqlite3 data structures.
-I hope this is helpful for those learning about sqlite3's btree+ structure.
+I hope this is helpful for those learning about sqlite3's B+ tree structure.

 Examples
 -------------